EOX

 How EOX is given

-- through an implantable port (portacath) – a disc that is put under the skin on your chest or arm and goes into a vein in your chest.
+- an implantable port (portacath) – a disc that is put under the skin on the chest or arm and goes into a vein in the chest

 - as tablets that you swallow.